u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/voip/asterisk.rst

     [default]
     exten => 1060,1,Dial(SIP/1060) ; Dialing 1060 will call the SIP client registered to 1060

-Configure Odoo VOIP
+Configure Thrive Bureau ERP VOIP
 ===================

-In Odoo, the configuration should be done in the user's preferences.
+In Thrive Bureau ERP, the configuration should be done in the user's preferences.

 .. image:: asterisk/voip_config01.png